-The practice of Yogic Silence helps students to gain more mindfulness and mind control.
+The practice of Yogic Silence during meditation helps you to gain more mindfulness and mind control.
 The teacher may guide you during meditation.
 This enables you to progress in meditation.
-Therefore, students should keep Silence during the meditation times of the retreat: talking to other meditators is not allowed then.
-Students should act as if they were alone when meditating on the retreat and concentrate on their own cultivation of mindfulness in all actions.
-They should pay no attention to other people around them.
-Should any problems arise during the practice, students may direct their concerns to assistant teachers, or teachers.
-During other times students should be quiet and respectful to others and keep conversation to a minimum that is relevant to the retreat.
+Therefore, you should keep silence during the specific meditation class times on the retreat: talking to other meditators is not allowed then.
+However you should act as if they were meditating at all times on the retreat and concentrate on their own cultivation of mindfulness in all actions.
+During other times you should be quiet and respectful to others and keep conversation to a minimum that is relevant to the retreat.
 Avoid discussing your problems emotional or otherwise with others unless it is in a specific session or class directed to that.
 It distracts them and will confuse you.
 Should any problems arise during the practice you can talk to assistant teachers or teachers.

 Practising yoga is encouraged in private personal time anywhere in the ashram as long as others are not using the space.
 Classes are compulsory to attend unless due to injury.
 Be mindful of respecting others and their personal space as the room is small.
 Asanas are not just to look better or get fit, but to spiritually prepare for meditation.

 Although this is a yoga ashram, bowing down three times to the Divine Intelligence or Buddhi in Sanskrit Yoga or Buddha image in Pali Buddhism within all of us is a normal and frequent practice in UOCA.
 We bow down three times to pay respect to the Buddha (Wisdom), Dhamma (Truth) and Sangha (Virtues).
+You can join in.

 In spiritual development, acceptance of teachers and teachings (Saddha) is the very first step to achievement.
-However, students are not expected to practice bowing down on the floor during the retreat.
-Students may simply fold their hands in prayer posture and bow their head, as a gesture of respect and honour to teachers.
+However, you are not expected to practice bowing down on the floor during the retreat.
+You may simply fold your hands in prayer posture and bow your head, as a gesture of respect to the practices.

 d) Sexual behaviour and Couples